 Before you begin

-Before using Auto Rescue, make sure you have set up notification webhooks.
+Before using Auto Rescue, make sure you have set up webhooks.
 We use these to update you on the Auto Rescue process and provide details, including:

 - The result of a retry attempt.